cskordis/HEC1802-Color/README.md

   2. The 1861 has a smaller video resolution of 64 x 32 and not the 64 x 48 offered with the 1864.
   3. An increase of logic chips to "glue" the three discrete CDP chips.

-This project comprises of 2 versions of the computer, full blown color using the 1862 (1.07) and a B/W version without the 1862 (1.06).
+This project comprises of 2 versions of the computer, full blown color using the 1862 (1.07) and a B/W mono version without the 1862 (1.06).

 The software binaries are a collection from Jim Modrouvanos and Marcel van Tongeren and batch converted to Intel Hex and Wav by python scripts.